-S’s face lit up when she realised we hadn’t walked a mile to visit a Pizza Hut.
+One of our faces lit up when (she) realised we hadn’t walked a mile to visit a Pizza Hut.
 Table chosen and surrounded by walls of white and green – the exact green of the flag of Andalucia – we unashamedly copied the two people next to us, for the starters at least.
 It was at this stage we tasted arguably the best baba ghanoush ever – beautifully smokey from being on a grill and a fat cigar-sized piece of chorizo.
 We could have eaten ten in a row.
 The waitress fetched them from Moro’s sister tapas establishment next door, Morito.

 We played the ‘guess what I’m choosing’ game and got it right: Grilled mackerel fillet with anchovies, tomato and anis rusk salad; and wood-roasted pork with pisto and pine nuts.
 The fish wrapped in vine leaves was amazing.
 The pork took the silver medal prize (nothing will beat pork belly with an inch of crackling).